aaronicsubstances/bridge-arithmetic/README.md

   - NB: the rationale for the existence of this exercise is that, in practice during algebraic expression simplification and equation solving, identifying the last (or "root") step rather than the first step (as suggested by BODMAS) is more important for flexibility in breaking down expressions, and even evaluating multiple parts concurrently.
 - math applications to real world of student
   - aka "word problems"

-The early algebra activities identified address the following needs as well:

-- questions requiring knowledge of associativity of addition but not subtraction - using expression evaluation.
-- questions requiring knowledge of distributivity of multiplication over addition - using multiplication questions and demonstrating how any multiplication algorithm is an application of the distributivity property, because it leverages memory of tables to reduce the number of repeated additions suggested by the involvement of a counting number multiplier.